|Title:||Berkeley Research Experience and Methodology (BREM) Program|

-This postdoctoral training program will train four postdoctoral fellows for 2 years each.
-A major methodological focus of the training program will be multilevel or hierarchical modeling and the design and analysis of both randomized and observational studies in the presence of clustering.
-A second methodological focus will be measurement models and the design and analysis of educational assessments.
-Instead of treating the different types of approaches and models in these methodological areas (e.g., hierarchical linear modeling, longitudinal data modeling, meta-analysis, item response modeling, and structural equation modeling) as a set of unrelated statistical "techniques," researchers will work with the postdoctoral fellows to see these from within a unified statistical modeling framework.
-This will allow them to extend the models to tackle specific problems in educational research.
+This postdoctoral program trained 6 postdoctoral fellows for 2 years each.
+A major methodological focus of the training program was multilevel and hierarchical modeling and the design and analysis of both randomized and observational studies in the presence of clustering.
+A second methodological focus was measurement models and the design and analysis of educational assessments.
+Researchers worked with the postdoctoral fellows to view the different types of approaches and models in these methodological areas from within a unified statistical modeling framework.
+This supported the postdoctoral fellows in extending the models to tackle specific problems in educational research.

 Journal article, monograph, or newsletter

 Ayers, E., Rabe-Hesketh, S., and Nugent, R. (2013).
 Incorporating Student Covariates in Cognitive Diagnosis Models.
 Journal of Classification, 30(2): 195–224. doi:10.1007/s00357–013–9130–y

 Bates, M., Castellano, K.E., Rabe-Hesketh, S., and Skrondal, A. (2014).
 Handling Correlations Between Covariates and Random Slopes in Multilevel Models.
 Journal of Educational and Behavioral Statistics, 39(6): 524–549. doi:10.3102/1076998614559420

 Castellano, K.E., and Ho, A.D.
 (2013).
 Contrasting OLS and Quantile Regression Approaches to Student "Growth" Percentiles.
 Journal of Educational and Behavioral Statistics, 38(2): 190–215. doi:10.3102/1076998611435413